four column continuous still (modern and John Dore), two copper pot stills

 Alcohol by volume:

-The rooster is a polygamist but he takes care of his harem; keeps order, secures the area and protects the ladies.
-Nature endowed him with a beak, claws and a spurs (cockspur).
-Natural instincts can be additionally strengthened with diet, steroids and special training.
-In Southeast Asia, South America, Latin America and the Caribbean, angry roosters compete to the delight of the public for the honor and fame of the breeder.
-You can bet on the result of the duel.
+The rooster is a polygamist, but he takes care of his harem: maintaining order, securing the territory, and protecting the hens from outside interference.
+Evolution has equipped the rooster with a beak, claws, and a cockspur.
+Natural instincts can be further enhanced with a carefully planned diet, steroid usage, and rigorous training.
+In Southeast Asia, South America, Latin America, and the Caribbean, enraged roosters vie for the amusement of the crowd and the fame of their breeders.
+Everyone can bet on the duel's outcome.

-The serif typeface communicates on the label the number twelve.
-I guess it's not about the legal drinking age in Barbados.
-Apparently, it symbolizes a hypothetical flavor profile.
-The blend contains vintages ranging from four to seventeen years.
-Components mature in charred American white oak barrels.
+The label features a twelve, and I suspect it's not about the legal drinking age in Barbados.
+Apparently, it symbolizes a hypothetical flavor profile (yes, you read that right!), as the blend comprises rums aged between four and seventeen years.
+These components mature in charred American white oak barrels.